ahmed1672003/FastMeiliSync/README.md

 # FastMeiliSync

-FastMeiliSync is a powerful synchronization server built using ASP.NET Core, designed to sync your database with the search engine [MeiliSearch](https://www.meilisearch.com/).
+FastMeiliSync is a powerful synchronization server built using ASP.NET Core, designed to sync multiple databases with multiple instances of the search engine [MeiliSearch](https://www.meilisearch.com/).
 It currently supports **PostgreSQL**, with future support planned for **MySQL** and **MongoDB**.

 ## Features
-- **Database Sync:** Automatically syncs your PostgreSQL database with MeiliSearch.
+- **Multiple Database Sync:** Automatically syncs multiple databases with multiple MeiliSearch instances.
-- **Real-time updates:** Ensures that all changes in your database are reflected in MeiliSearch in real-time.
+- **Real-time updates:** Ensures that all changes in your databases are reflected in the corresponding MeiliSearch instances in real-time.
 - **Future Support:** Upcoming support for MySQL and MongoDB.
 - **Easy Setup:** Simple configuration to get started.